maciekmm/maciekmm.github.io/_posts/2021-01-24-environment-agnostic-frontend-images.md

 - Simplified environment promotion - deploy an image to staging environment and promote it to production once all tests pass
 - Mitigated risk of deploying improper image to production environment

-# How to add an API URL environment variable to frontend docker images?
+# How to add an API URL environment variable to frontend Docker images?

 The most common use case for environment variables on the frontend side is to have a customizable backend url for dev, staging and production environments respectively.
 This example is based on a **React** app created using create-react-app.
 But the examples can be easily ported to *Vue* or even *Next* with slight modifications.